SyncfusionExamples/blazor-authentication/README.md

-# Authenticate a Blazor server application
+# Authenticate a Blazor Web application

-This example demonstrates how to authenticate a Blazor server application.
+This example demonstrates how to authenticate a Blazor Web application and integrate Syncfusion Blazor Components within the **AuthorizeView** component.

 ## Prerequisites

 * Visual Studio 2022
+* .NET9 SDK

 ## How to run the project